Mansfield, Texas: Arts and culture

 Established in 1917, Farr Best Theater is the city's historical venue for concerts, musical revue and live performances.
 Even though ownership of the theater has changed hands many times since its inception, the Farr family still resides in Mansfield.

 The Mansfield Historical Museum chronicles the city's history from a prairie outpost in the past to a thriving community now.

 Hawaiian Falls Water Park is a 10 acre destination during the hot summer months; while Historic Mansfield is being revitalized to be a year-round destination.
 Downtown hosts annual festivals such as the Hot Beats and Cold Brews Festival, the Hometown Holiday Parade and St. Patrick's Day Pickle Parade, due to the BestMaid Pickles companies operations in the city..

 Mansfield has an extensive park system including 11 parks, 3.5 mi of hiking/biking trail, an 80 acre nature park, an activity center, and four athletics fields.
 Mansfield also has two renowned golf courses: Mansfield National Golf Course and Walnut Creek Country Club.

+Sports

+North Texas SC relocated from Arlington, Texas, to Mansfield, and will begin playing at Texas Health Mansfield Stadium in July, 2026.